Domnigg20/NDemo/readme.md

 ##local development

-Open index.html in your browser
+1. Open index.html in your browsers.